spader7/obsidian-git-sync/föreläsningar/Computer graphics/Shadows.md

 	- ## shadow map resolution
 		- most issues with shadows can be somehow connected to the resolution of the shadow map
 			- does not mean sizing up will solve
+		- clipping planes
+			- Camera clipping plaes decide how big the view-frustum should be.
+			- change the distance of the virtual camera (shadow map camera)